tkshnwesper/dart-flutter-demo/dart/koans/story/4_ask_them_out.md

 ## Steps

-1. Implement a mixin called `Thinking` on the other's class.
+1. Implement a mixin called `BeingAskedOutAction` on the other's class.
-2. If you are Alice, create a method called `askOut` in Bob's class.
-Do the opposite if you chose Bob.
-3. Now call the mixin's method `thinkAboutIt` from the method that you just created.
+2. Now call the mixin's method `askOut`.